Microscopic Endodontics Specialist

 - With the help of the microscope, the endodontist will remove less of the healthy tooth while creating an access point (the opening to the roots of the tooth), resulting in a smaller tooth loss.

-- Our root canal specialist can find even the tiniest canals that would not be found otherwise.
+- Our endodontist can find even the tiniest canals that would not be found otherwise.
 Often patients come to us with pain on a root canal treated tooth (done somewhere else).
 The reason for the pain often is that one of the canals was missed during initial root canal treatment.

 - Calcified canals are the hardest to gain access to.
 With microscope at our disposal, this becomes a very manageable task.